 I have limited mobility and it’s difficult for me to shoot a video — how can I participate?

-We also accept photo submissions such as selfies, and other types of still images.
+In addition to 5-10 second smartphone video clip submissions of participants ‘marching’ we can also accept photo submissions such as selfies, and other types of still images necessitated by restrictions faced by participants.
 All submission styles will be integrated.

 I am undocumented and concerned about being identified — can I participate without showing myself?